 The Oregon Geographic Information Council (OGIC) serves as the strategic and executive body responsible for guiding the implementation of the goals and objectives identified within the 2023-2026 Strategic Plan for Geospatial Data Management.
 Many stakeholder groups are represented on the Council, including counties, cities, special districts, tribal government, 911 centers, and other public and private entities that create, share, or utilize geospatial data.
 OGIC’s central focus is to provide executive leadership for coordinating geospatial activities between, among, and within the stakeholder groups by establishing policy and facilitating activities that enhance and support the Oregon Framework program.

-The tactical and operational work to be carried out in support of the Strategic Plan will be led by the Oregon Geospatial Enterprise Office in partnership with OGIC Committees, Framework Program participants, and participating organizations identified as data custodians and stewards.
+The tactical and operational work to be carried out in support of the Strategic Plan will be led by the Oregon Geospatial Enterprise Operations in partnership with OGIC Committees, Framework Program participants, and participating organizations identified as data custodians and stewards.

 This biennial work plan aims to formalize OGIC activities that should occur in parallel to the Framework Program activities to advance geospatial data sharing and management.
 Creating an OGIC work plan acknowledges that OGIC members have responsibilities in addition to the oversight of the Oregon Framework Program.
 Therefore, the work plan has the following components: